-“Les Français ne savent pas où me mettre: Placing Michaël Ferrier’s petits portraits from Japan” (forthcoming in French Studies).
+“Les Français ne savent pas où me mettre: Placing Michaël Ferrier’s petits portraits from Japan.”
+French Studies 73, no. 4 (2019): 561–577.

 “A Fifty-Two-Year Love Affair: Rewatching Hiroshima mon amour after Fukushima.”
-Contemporary French Civilization43.
-1 (2018): 55-71.
+Contemporary French Civilization 43, no. 1 (2018): 55-71.

 “Sensei.”
-New England Review 33.
-2 (2012): 145-159.
+New England Review 33, no. 2 (2012): 145-159.

 “After Hours.”
-Gettysburg Review 24.
-4 (2011): 561-569.
+Gettysburg Review 24, no. 4 (2011): 561-569.